In this tutorial I will show you an easy way to patch drywall and give you some home decor techniques that will fool the eye!

 I had the vanity custom made and even though it was smaller than the old vanity, it was still going to line up centre to the light fixture.
 How?
 Well I wanted the vanity to look like a piece of furniture free standing but instead the trades butted the vanity up against the far left wall.

-AND they had the plumber move the plumbing line for the faucet to fit the vanity.
+AND they had the plumber move the plumbing line for the faucet to fit the custom vanity.

 I wasn’t on site the day they installed it!
 Grrr